felimomo/Walleye-Revised-Paper/fisheries.md

 :align: center

 Policy interactions with our dynamical model in the timesteps following a large year class.
-For each optimized policy, we simulated 500 time-series of 30 time-steps in which the first time-step is a large recruitment year and the subsequent time-steps are normal recruitment years.
+For each optimized policy, we simulated 500 time-series of 30 years in which the first year is a large recruitment year and the subsequent years are normal recruitment years.
 We plot the average response for each policy and shade the error bar region.
 Additionally, we display the dynamics arising without fishing for comparison.
 ```